mrcLrnzZ/mrcLrnzZ/README.md

-- 👋 Hi, I’m @mrcLrnzZ
+👋 Hi, I’m @mrcLrnzZ
-- 👀 I’m interested in Anything
-- 🌱 I’m currently learning Programming
-- 💞️ I’m looking to collaborate on other peoples
-- 📫 How to reach me? hit me in my email
+👀 Passionate About: Exploring software and web development, and tinkering with Arduinos.
+🌱 Currently Learning: Java
+📬 Reach Me At: Drop an email if you’d like to connect.
-- 😄 Pronouns: he/him
+😄 Pronouns: He/Him
-- ⚡ Fun fact: I know that I know nothing
+⚡ Fun Fact: My favorite coding language?
+Whichever one compiles without errors! :D
 <!---
 mrcLrnzZ/mrcLrnzZ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.